chanwit/ekz/README.md

 ekz create cluster --provider=kind
 ```

-In case you'd like to use KIND as the default provider, it's better to set the EKZ\_PROVIDER environment variable:
+In case you'd like to use KinD as the default provider, it's better to set the EKZ\_PROVIDER environment variable:

 ```bash
 export EKZ_PROVIDER=kind